Charlotte Lutz

 Charlotte Lutz (born 17 May 2005) is a French table tennis player.

-Life and career
+Playing career

-Charlotte Lutz started table tennis at the age 5, following in the footsteps of her big sister Camille Lutz.
+Charlotte Lutz began to play table tennis at the age 5, following in the footsteps of her big sister Camille Lutz.
 She has been training at CREPS in Strasbourg since 2020 after a stint at Pôle France in Nancy.

 She was selected for the French team for the 2022 European Championships and the 2022 World Team Championships.
 With her, the French women's team ranks third in the European team championships in September 2023.

 In February 2024, she was a bronze medalist at the 2024 World Team Table Tennis Championships after France's team was defeated in the semi-final by China.
 It has been 33 years since the French women's team has won a medal at the World Team Championships (the last also being a bronze medal in 1991).